jenn-if-err/vortex-agent/README.md

 If possible, test using cloud VMs, or k8s, but for specific kernel versions, below is a rough guide on how to setup a custom kernel with a Debian system using [QEMU](https://www.qemu.org/).

 > [!NOTE]
-> To use a cloud VM with KVM enabled (i.e. in GCP):
+> To use a cloud VM with KVM enabled for the build setup below (i.e. in GCP):
 > ```sh
 > $ gcloud compute instances create bpf-kvm \
 >       --enable-nested-virtualization \